BenjaminCB/HeartRunnerAI/Vejledermøder/vejledermøde18102022.md

 - Greedy can be used

 ## Things to do before the end of October
-Algorithm describtion, Problem statement in the Report Define actors, state and action
+Algorithm describtion, Problem statement in the Report.
+Define actors, state and action